 - Provided accurate and punctual processing of all work requests while maintaining a professional and pleasant demeanor.

-While there are no requirements for paralegal CV education that are set in stone, there are many different educational paths to take.
+While there are no requirements for paralegal education that are set in stone, there are many different educational paths to take.
 Many community colleges have paralegal certificate programs.
 Increasingly, employers seek paralegals for a four-year degree and some schools are offering master’s degrees in paralegal studies.

 Regardless of the level of your education or your field of study, you should list all degrees and certifications here.
 Any honors or distinctions should be noted here as well.